 First thing first: locate the branch collar.
 The branch collar is basically the part of the tree where the branch breaks off from the trunk.
 It tends to be a thicker bit of bark.

 From there, you always want to make sure you’re cutting the tree branches at a downward angle.

-Whether you’re on a roof, operating near a power line or working in basic gear, you need to minimise all risks as much as you can.
+Whether you’re on a roof, operating near a power line, or working in basic gear, you need to minimize all risks as much as you can.